truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    e.
 Enter the **iSCSI listen port**.
 Add the TCP port used to access the iSCSI target.
 The default is **3260**.

    f.
-(Optional, Enterprise-licensed systems only) Select **Asymmetrical Logical Unit Access (ALUA)** to enable it.
+(Optional, Enterprise HA-licensed systems only) Select **Asymmetrical Logical Unit Access (ALUA)** to enable it.
 Shows only on Enterprise-licensed systems.
       Only enable if both the client and server systems support ALUA, and ALUA is enabled on both client and server.

    g.
 Click **Save**.